-Possible sanctions or protective measures Penn State may impose following a final determination of an institutional procedure against students
+Possible administrative sanctions, educational, reflective, and/or restorative outcomes, or protective measures Penn State may impose following a final determination of an institutional procedure against students

 Following a final determination of an institutional procedure (Title IX or Non-TIX sexual misconduct) regarding domestic violence, dating violence, sexual assault or stalking, the University may impose sanctions.
 The following sanctions may be imposed upon any student found to have been responsible for an incident of dating violence, domestic violence, sexual assault, or stalking.
-More than one of the sanctions listed below may be imposed for any single violation.
+More than one of the sanctions or outcomes listed below may be imposed for any single violation.

-Primary Administrative Sanctions:
+Administrative Sanctions: